 Make a list of goals

 Every recovery journey happens in the present moment but any successful person, in anything they do, creates goals for themselves.
 To do that, you need to craft a list of goals or things you would like to achieve in the next one, five, and even 10 years.
-Initially, the goals may be small or seem silly.
-They aren’t.
-As you achieve them you will build self confidence and can move onto the next goals.
+Initially, the goals may be small or seem silly, they aren’t.
+As you achieve these goals you will build self confidence and can move onto the next set of goals.
 Create a list of short term and long term goals for yourself.
 You can list goals as they come to you.